 Tortoises make delightful pets as they are not demanding but they do need care and have certain necessities.
 Young ones must be kept indoors for some years to keep them safe from birds, cats and dogs.
 There are certain things that should be kept in mind to keep your pet healthy when they are retained indoors till they are big enough to go out.

 A plastic tub, trough or a glass aquarium can be used to house a young tortoise.
 A layer of dirt, alfalfa or aspen pellets could be used.
 They live on dirt in the wild; they are used to it, so just make sure the dirt is free of any pesticides or any other impurities.
 Make sure the enclosure is large enough for the animal to walk around and reconnoiter the area.

 Hallowed out wooden logs can be provided to them for hideouts.
-Tortoises are used to humid environment as their homes are underground burrows where they spend most of their time.
+They are used to humid environments as their homes are underground burrows where they spend most of their time.
 Staying indoors might give them a dried environment and are likely to suffer from shell pyramiding.
 The wooden log provided for their shelter should be wet in water at least twice a week to solve their humidity problems.

 An adult sulcata’s enclosure should be made of sod – you can use a mix of rye, fescue and Bermuda grass.
 They love to graze throughout the day.
-Sulcata’s kept outdoors are healthier than the ones kept indoors as they get a lot of nutrition from hibiscus leaves, prickly pears cactus pads and other leaves that provide them with necessary nutrients.
+Sulcatas kept outdoors are healthier than the ones kept indoors as they get a lot of nutrition from hibiscus leaves, prickly pears, cactus pads, and other leaves that provide them with necessary nutrients.

-Sulcatas live for decades and will bond with their owners if kept properly.
+This species can live for decades and will bond with their owners if kept properly.
 Many will outgrow their owners; make sure you find friends and relatives who will take care of them if you are unable to give them proper attention.